2025-2026 Edition

 The College admits students and administers its financial aid and loan programs, educational policies and programs, recreational programs, and other College programs and activities without regard to race, color, creed, national origin, sexual orientation, or disability.
-We are need-blind for first-year U.S. citizens and permanent residents and need-aware for international students and transfer applicants.
+We are need-blind for first-year U.S. citizens and permanent residents and need-aware for international citizens and transfer applicants.
 Barnard meets 100% of demonstrated need and does not offer any merit-only scholarships.

 First-Year Application Procedures